okhodjaev/okhodjaev.github.io/essays.md

 Analysis at the intersection of AI governance, institutional control, and systemic transformation.

-All essays are published on [Substack](https://okhodjaev.substack.com) with full email delivery.
+All essays are published on <a href="https://okhodjaev.substack.com" target="_blank">Substack</a> with full email delivery.

 ## Coming Soon